zachgrayio/cmdloop/README.md

     commandLoop {
         // optional: a custom welcome message
         welcomeMessage {
             "Hi!
-Enter a message and it will be echoed, or enter a command."
+Enter a mathematical expression to be evaluated, or enter a command."
         }

         // define the command prefix